-- 9. On the host computer, navigate to the platform-tools folder and open a command prompt window.

-- 10. Type adb pair XX.XX.XX.XX.XXXXX. where XX.XX.XX.XXXXXXX is the IP address and port number from the Pair with device dialog box.
+- 9. Note the Port on the Pair with device dialog box.
+It will be different than the one on the Wireless debugging screen.
+The IP address will be the same. - 10.
+On the host computer, navigate to the platform-tools folder and open a command prompt window. - 11.
+Type adb pair XX.XX.XX:XXXXXX where XX.XX.XX:XXXXX is the IP address and port number from the Pair with device dialog box.

-- 11. Type:adb connect XX.XX.XX.XX.XXXXX

 - 12. Press Enter.

 - 13. Type the pairing code from the Pair with device dialog box.

 - 14. Press Enter.

-- 15. Type adb connect.
+- 15. Type adb_connect_XX.XX.XX.XX:XXXXX

+where XX.XX.XX:XXXXX is the IP address and port number from the Wireless debugging screen.

+- 16. Press Enter.